 Chicago born Phil Ciancio began his musical journey at Maine East High School - Park Ridge, IL with saxophone, clarinet and voice.

-After attending Michigan State University, he joined some of Chicago’s hot bands.
-One of them, The Motown Sound, was honored as the opening act for a young Stevie Wonder at the Aragon Ballroom in 1969.
+After attending Michigan State University, Phil joined some of Chicago’s hot bands.
+One of them, The Motown Sound, was honored as the opening act for a young Stevie Wonder Act at the Aragon Ballroom in 1969.

-Phil and producer Mario Massi released their “Blue Monday” album in 2009.
-A fusion of jazz and rock originals.
-A second album, “Straight From the Heart” - Mr. PC, was completed in 2012.
-Phil is featured with alto and soprano sax on Billy Denk's 2014 "Prairie Fire" album.
-And, again on Billy's 2017 album "Pieces of Light" on tenor and soprano saxes.
+Phil and producer/guitarist Mario Massi released the “Blue Monday” album in 2010 - a fusion of jazz and rock originals.
+Phil in Massi's Studio, added a second album Mr. PC “Straight From the Heart” being completed in 2012. also, Phil is featured with alto and soprano saxes on Billy Denk's 2014 "Prairie Fire" album.
+And, once again on Billy's 2017 album "Pieces of Light" with tenor and soprano saxes.

-Phil as a Sax Dakota ambassador, performs at all venues with a SAX DAKOTA Tenor Model SDT-XR 52, a DAKOTA Alto Sax Model SDA-1000, and a DAKOTA SDSS-XG 707 Soprano Saxophone.
+Phil as an Artist/Endorse/Clinician for SAX DAKOTA is authorized by PJLA Music to demonstrate PJLA Music's entire product line.
+To date (2022) Phil performs at all venues with a SAX DAKOTA Tenor SDT-XR 52, a DAKOTA Alto Sax SDA-XG-303, and a DAKOTA SDSS-XG 707 Soprano Saxophone.